scottadoyle/mcp-tts-server/README.md

 - **Dual TTS support**:
   - **gTTS** (default): Free, no credentials required
   - **Google Cloud TTS** (optional): Premium voices, requires setup
+- **Timer functionality**: Set timers with spoken notifications when they expire
+- **Repeating timers**: Support for recurring notifications at specified intervals
 - Automatic fallback from Google Cloud TTS to gTTS
 - Supports multiple languages and voices
 - Designed for AI assistants to notify users when not actively watching the screen